bdobyns/silver-funicular/php-eb-simple/Readme.md

 ### Change Some Code And Deploy To Production

-AWS has several different ways to ensure that redeployment to production doesn't cause a service outage for EBS, and your tech lead should pick one and advise you on how it's done in your project.
+AWS has several different ways to ensure that redeployment to production doesn't cause a service outage for EB applications, and your tech lead should pick one and advise you on how it's done in your project.

-Your tech lead should also have modified the `deploy.sh` script so that you don't need to stress on the distinction between prod and test.
+Your tech lead should *also* have modified the `deploy.sh` script so that you don't need to stress on the distinction between prod and test.
 If this is the case, then you can work the same way for both:

     vi somecode.php
     git commit -am "fixing stuff Chuck broke. again." git push origin
-    ./deploy.sh deploy
+    ./deploy.sh prod deploy

 ### Get SSH Access To Your Instance